Spiders Based on Anxiety: How Reinforcement Learning Can Deliver Desired User Experience in Virtual Reality Personalized Arachnophobia Treatment: Introduction

 Anxiety disorders are the most prevalent mental illness, with an estimated 301 million people living with them in 2019~\cite{yang2021global}.
 Anxiety disorders encompass a range of conditions including panic disorder, agoraphobia, specific phobias, social anxiety disorder, obsessive-compulsive disorder, post-traumatic stress disorder, and generalized anxiety disorder~\cite{yang2021global}.
 Anxiety disorders result in notable challenges including decreased well-being, low productivity, reduced quality of life, and frequent medical visits~\cite{ost2023cognitive}.
 Cognitive-behavioral therapy is a highly effective and long-lasting psychological treatment for anxiety disorders.
 It focuses on identifying, understanding, and modifying thinking and behavior patterns~\cite{dobson2021handbook}.
 Exposure therapy (ET) is a type of cognitive-behavioral therapy for reducing anxiety and fear responses.
 In this type of therapy, a person is gradually exposed to a feared situation or object, which decreases the user's sensitivity over time.
 Researchers have found this type of therapy to be particularly effective for treating obsessive-compulsive disorders and phobias~\cite{kaczkurkin2022cognitive}.
 In this work, we focus specifically on technologies for, and the user experience of, a treatment for phobic individuals.

 A relatively new form of exposure therapy is Virtual Reality Exposure Therapy (VRET) which has gained popularity for treating anxiety disorders~\cite{carl2019virtual, maples2017use, valmaggia2016virtual}.
 Compared to traditional exposure therapy, VRET is able to immerse individuals in virtual situations or locations that may not be practical or safe to encounter in real life.
 For instance, patients with arachnophobia are exposed to virtual spiders to learn to deal with the elicited fear.
-There is significant evidence demonstrating a positive outcome from VRET for the treatment of most phobias~\cite{freitas2021virtual}.
+There is substantial evidence demonstrating a positive outcome from VRET for the treatment of most phobias~\cite{freitas2021virtual}.
 Phobia-related VRET induces several physiological responses that correspond to anxiety levels in users such as blood pressure, muscle vibration, heart rate, and sweating~\cite{bun2017low, vsalkevicius2019anxiety}.
 VRET approaches then read these physiological responses to approximate anxiety.

-VRET applications are mainly non-adaptive, wherein all users experience the same content.
-For example, all users see the same virtual spider for arachnophobia or encounter the same high-standing location for fear of heights.
-However, personalized treatment has shown greater benefits for individuals~\cite{smits2019personalized}.
+However, VRET applications are mainly non-adaptive, wherein all users experience the same content.
+This is despite the fact that personalized treatment has shown greater benefits for individuals{~\cite{smits2019personalized}}.
 Adaptive VRET attempts to select specialized content to elicit the user's desired anxiety levels in an individual, offering a more personalized experience.
-Current adaptive VRET is mostly either therapist-guided~\cite{kampmann2016exposure, bualan2020towards} or rules-based~\cite{bian2019design, repetto2013virtual}.
+Current adaptive VRET is mostly either therapist-guided~\cite{kampmann2016exposure, bualan2020towards} or rules-based{~\cite{bian2019design, repetto2013virtual}}.